Mary Papazian: Career

 Papazian started out as an assistant, associate and tenured professor of English at Oakland University.
 After her teaching career, she continued her work in education.
 From 1999 to 2004, she was associate dean of the College of Arts and Sciences at Oakland University in Michigan and was also executive director of the department of music, theater, and dance at Oakland from 2003 to 2004.
 She then served as dean of the College of Humanities and Social Sciences at Montclair State University in New Jersey from 2004 to 2007.
 Papazian was provost and senior vice president for academic affairs at Lehman College, City University of New York from 2007 to 2011.

-From February 1, 2012 to June 30, 2016, Papazian was president of Southern Connecticut State University.
+From February 1, 2012, to June 30, 2016, Papazian was president of Southern Connecticut State University.

 On January 27, 2016, the California State University Board of Trustees named Papazian the 30th president of San Jose State University, beginning July 1.

 On October 7, 2021, Papazian announced that she would resign as the president of San José State University at the end of the 2021 fall semester.
+The resignation came after the U.S. Department of Justice investigated San Jose State for a sex abuse scandal where the school failed for more than a decade to adequately respond to reports of sexual abuse by its former director of sports medicine.